minyor/syn2midi/README.md

 - Export your screenshot as BMP 24bit file format (Click at 'Do not write color space information')

 Thats it, your mask should be ready

+ Keep in mind that you can reuse your generated masks.
+ If visually key layout in the video is the same, then there are good chances that mask will work.